The Mandarin - the Answer to the Urban Duck Keeper's Prayers

 Odds and Ends

-The majority of those who successfully keep andds breed Mandarins keep their birds full winged.
+The majority of those who successfully keep and breed Mandarins keep their birds full winged.
 Most who do so believe that doing so promotes the optimum breeding situation for their birds.
 There are very successful breeders, however, who breed from pinioned or wing clipped birds for a variety of reasons.
-I will add an article on pinioning including an illustration soon.
-It seems a matter for personal choice.
-Be sure to look at the Mandarin photo album that will accompany this article.
+It seems a matter of personal choice.

 Some breeders prefer to employ a “wet brooder” rather than a conventional one because they believe that the availability of swimming water stimulates better feathering and superior overall health of the growing ducklings.
 Simply put, a wet brooder contains a shallow container for swimming embedded in the floor of the brooder so that the birds can enter it easily.
 Be sure to provide a hardware cloth ramp out of the water so that there is no chance that the little guys will fail to figure out how to get out of the water.